dszczyt/dotvim/README.markdown

   Ronacher's][ar] [vim configuration][arvim])
 - [solarized light and dark][solarized]

-The font used is Consolas, a proprietary font from Microsoft shipped with various Microsoft products like Visual Studio or Microsoft Office.
-Hence you'll need a license for any of these products, if you want to use this font, too.
-Alternatively you can use Inconsolata, a free replacement for Consolas, which is generally equivalent, though less fancy in my opinion.
+The font used is [Consolas][consolas], a proprietary font from Microsoft, which can be [downloaded from Microsoft][consolasdownload] at no cost.
+If you prefer a free font, that a look at [Inconsolata][inconsolata], which is influenced by Consolas.
+It is generally equivalent in appearance, but less fancy in my opinion.

 ### Version control